EddieHubCommunity/BioDrop/README.md

 > **Warning**
 >
-> Your profile will need to be deployed to appear, we try to collect a few together before deploying
+> Your profile will need to be deployed to appear, deployments happen at midnight UTC

 > **Warning**
 >